millarcalder/flightlog/README.md

  - `dev_machine` - machine to build python wheels and javascript bundles on
  - `build_machine` - machine to build docker images on
- - `viewer_webserver` - machine to deploy the viewer to
+ - `webserver` - machine to deploy the services to

 ```
 [dev_machine]